CoreyJness/CoreyJness/README.md

 # 👋 Corey Jones — Developer & Machine Learning Engineer

 Hi!
-I’m Corey — a Python developer and ML engineer with a foundation in education, automation, and research-based AI systems.
+I’m Corey, a Python developer and ML engineer with a foundation in education, automation, and research-based AI systems.
 I work across disciplines to build reliable tools and intelligent workflows for solving real-world problems.

 My projects span: